axense234/Highschool-Site-App/en/README.md

-# Highschool Site App -> Vasile Barbu
+# Highschool Site App -> Ion Barbu

 A Fullstack Mern Typescript with Sass and Redux project with the purpose of improving my overall web developer skills and to compete against other people in a highschool competition("Scoala intre viziune si misiune" -> in romanian).